Sea Lion Adventure in the Sea of Cortez

 Where to Stay

 La Paz is the closest city to the Isla Espiritu, but many tours leave from Cabo San Lucas.
-Day trips for scuba diving or adrenaline sports can easily be arranged.
+Day trips for whale watching and adrenaline sports can easily be arranged.
+Experienced scuba divers will love diving in Cabo Pulmo National Park away from the cruise ship traffic off the coast between Los Cabos and la Paz.
+There’s also scuba diving day trips for beginner non-certified divers.
+You can even go snorkeling with whale sharks!
 At night, relax with a sunset boat cruise or go bar hopping in town.
 The resorts in Cabo San Lucas are some of the most luxurious in the world.

 Whether you plan to dive, snorkel, fish or just go boating, there’s plenty to see and do in the Sea of Cortez and in Baja California.